johnofmars/mm-github-pages-starter/_pages/docs/pairings.md

 A perfect Lion shot in PvP will result in 168 damage.
 But it's also possible to get as low as 40 damage.
 There are two schools of thought to how to clean up the Lion:

 - Big damage follow-up
   - The first is a big damage follow-up, like a sniper/grenade launcher.
 These are very effective clean-up options, but they do take special ammo.
-Primaries are also very viable, and for big damage clean-up, a 110 RPM hand cannon's
+Primaries are also very viable, and for big damage clean-up, a 110 RPM hand cannon's damage will do the job.

 - Small damage follow-up
   - Picture **Recluse**:  its fast 900 RPM firerate means that regardless of target health, you're spraying them down and can get a good fast TTK.
 The difference is that instead of instant TTK from a 110rpm Headshot, you _have_ to have more shots.
 There aren't any big break point penalties either, so your TTK is more consistent and even faster than slower RPMs.

-Using [Mercules' Massive Breakdown Weapons Stats Spreadsheet](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0), I modified it determine Shots to Kill (STK) and Time to Kill (TTK) for various RPM handcannons.
+Using [Mercules' Massive Breakdown Weapons Stats Spreadsheet](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0), I modified it to determine **Shots to Kill** (STK) and **Time to Kill (TTK)** for various RPM handcannons.
 The below charts will show the effect between Big & Small Damage follow-ups:

 ![STK & TTK](/assets/images/hc_ttk.png)

 As you can see:
-- you're _less_ likely to need a follow-up shot with a 110rpm, _but_ if you need that second shot, it'll take forever.
+- You're _less_ likely to need a follow-up shot with a 110rpm, _but_ if you need that second shot, it'll take forever.
-- you're _more_ likely to need a follow-up shot with a 180rpm, _but_ it'll be ready sooner.
+- You're _more_ likely to need a follow-up shot with a 180rpm, _but_ it'll be ready sooner.
-- Included for reference is a Lightweight RPM (like Recluse), shooting at 80% accuracy, so you can see the effect of the fastest RPM gun and how strong a fast flexible choice is as well.
+- Included, for reference, is a Lightweight RPM SMG(like Recluse), shooting at 80% accuracy, so you can see the effect of the fastest RPM gun and how strong a fast flexible choice is as well.

 Of course, there are other options to consider such as handling, engagement distance, whether you want to prioritize accuracy or number of shots, etc. But with this information, you can make an informed choice.